olcf/olcf-user-docs/software/python/parallel_h5py.rst

 Test your build by trying to write an HDF5 file in parallel using 42 MPI tasks.

-First, change directories to your GPFS scratch area:
+First, change directories to your scratch area:

 .. code-block:: bash